Jazzzny/TeraScaleFixup/README.md

 - 10.12.6 (16G2136)
 - 10.13.6 (17G14042)

-Newer releases may function by using OpenCore Legacy Patcher.
+**NOTE 1:** Newer releases may function by using OpenCore Legacy Patcher.

+**NOTE 2:** Installing this kext on 10.5 or 10.6 should enable acceleration through IOKitPersonalities injection.

+## Installation
+- Lilu must be installed alongside this kext for proper functionality; the latest release is recommended.
+- Install TeraScaleFixup.kext alongside Lilu.kext.